Sholay: Themes and interpretations

+Scholars have noted several themes in the film, such as glorification of violence, conformation to feudal ethos, debate between social order and mobilised usurpers, homosocial bonding, and the film's role as a national allegory.

 Koushik Banerjea, a sociologist in the London School of Economics, notes that Sholay exhibits a "sympathetic construction of 'rogue' masculinity" exemplified by the likeable outlaws Jai and Veeru.
 Banerjea argues during the film, the moral boundary between legality and criminality gradually erodes.
 Film scholar Wimal Dissanayake agrees that the film brought "a new stage in the evolving dialectic between violence and social order" to Indian cinema.
 Film scholar M. Madhava Prasad states that Jai and Veeru represent a marginalised population that is introduced into conventional society.
 Prasad says that, through the elements of revenge included in the plot and the application of Jai and Veeru's criminality for the greater good, the narrative reflects reactionary politics, and the audience is compelled to accept feudal order.
 Banerjea explains that though Jai and Veeru are mercenaries, they are humanised by their emotional needs.
 Such dualism makes them vulnerable, in contrast to the pure evil of Gabbar Singh.

 Gabbar Singh, the film's antagonist, was well received by the audience, despite his pervasive sadistic cruelty.
 Dissanayake explains that the audience was fascinated by the dialogues and mannerisms of the character, and this element of spectacle outweighed his actions, a first for Indian melodrama.
 He notes that the picturisation of violence in the film was glamourised and uninhibited.
 He further notes that, unlike earlier melodramas in which the female body occupies the audience's attention as an object of male fetish, in Sholay, the male body becomes the centrepiece.
 It becomes the battleground where good and evil compete for supremacy.
 Dissanayake argues that Sholay can be viewed as a national allegory: it lacks a comforting logical narrative, it shows social stability being repeatedly challenged, and it shows the devaluation of human life resulting from a lack of emotions.
 Taken together, these elements comprise the allegorical representation of India.
 The narrative style of Sholay, with its violence, revenge, and vigilante action, is occasionally compared by scholars to the political unrest in India at the time of its release.
 This tension culminated in the Emergency (rule by decree) declared by prime minister Indira Gandhi in 1975.